 Assessment and Imaging

-- Microscopic Examination under microscope.
+- Microscopic Examination under microscope (EUM).
 It allows thorough cleaning of the discharge and confirmation of the diagnosis.
-All patients of chronic middle early disease should be examined under microscope.
+Assesses ossicular chain status, identifies granulations, epithelial ingrowth, hidden discharge or cholesteatoma, tympanosclerosis, and adhesions.
+Facilitates pus collection for Culture and Sensitivity testing.
+All patients with chronic middle ear disease should be examined under the microscope.

 -

 - Classify the retraction according to Tos.
 Can I see the fundus of the retraction pocket or not?
-Is this thought to be self- cleansing or not?
-Whether a retraction pocket is self-cleansing or not is a qualitative judgement based upon size and appearance.
+Is this thought to be self-cleansing or not?
+Whether a retraction pocket is self-cleansing or not is a qualitative judgement based on size and appearance.
 A small, clean retraction pocket in the pars flaccida or pars tensa is likely to be self-cleansing, but such judgements can only be confirmed over time by clinical review.

 - Examination of cholesteatoma, its site and extent, evidence of bone destruction, granuloma, condition of ossicles and pockets of discharge.

-- CT Scan: Preferred over mastoid X-rays, provides detailed anatomical landmarks and extent of bone destruction.
+- HRCT Temporal Bone Scan: Preferred over mastoid X-rays, provides detailed anatomical landmarks and extent of bone destruction.

 - DW-MRI: Differentiates cholesteatoma from inflammatory tissue and brain, useful for detecting residual cholesteatoma post-surgery.

-- Endoscopy: Useful for outpatient assessment, especially in patients with narrow ear canals.
+- Otoendoscopy: Useful for outpatient assessment, especially in patients with narrow ear canals.

 Features Indicating Complications in CSOM